Learning To Play Cello:

 - Relax shoulders

-- Before thinking about the bow hold, relax your shoulder!
+- Before thinking about the bow hold, relax your shoulders!

 - Start with “dead hand” as indicated by Andre Navarra’s instructions